ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 3. Reading and updating the global compatibility rule for the registry.
 4. Creating, reading, updating, and deleting compatibility rules that apply to individual schemas.

+For actions that alter the schema version, such as create, update, or delete artifact, artifact versions and rules, an activity tracker event is generated to report the action.
+For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ## Authentication
 {: #authentication}